theaulait/unit-2/lessons/6_Storage.md

 ##### Saving a file to internal storage

+To get the files directory, use [`getFilesDir()`](http://developer.android.com/reference/android/content/Context.html#getFilesDir()) which will tell you the path of where the files are stored.

 Create a `FileOutputStream` object, write to the stream, and then close it:

 ```